Is the five-flow conjecture almost false?: Flow polynomial for the generalised Petersen graphs

-The flow polynomial $\Phi_{G(nk,k)}$ \reff{def_Phi_G} is obtained as a linear combination of ordinary matrix traces (i.e., sums of powers of the eigenvalues $\mu_{k,\ell,\lambda,s}$) with definite coefficients $\alpha_{\ell,\lambda}$ \reff{eigen_amp}.
-This is {\em all}\/ what we need to compute $\Phi_{G(nk,k)}$ rigorously from the various diagonal blocks of $\widehat{\sf T}_{L}$.
+The flow polynomial $\Phi_{G(nk,k)}$ is obtained in \reff{def_Phi_G_as_trace_ok} as a linear combination of ordinary matrix traces with definite coefficients $\alpha_{\ell,\lambda}$ given by \reff{eigen_amp}.
+This is {\em all}\/ that we need to compute $\Phi_{G(nk,k)}$ rigorously from the various diagonal blocks of $\widehat{\sf T}_{L}$.
 It is worth stressing that Eq.~\reff{def_Phi_G} holds true irrespective of whether some eigenvalues happen to be identical or not.
-However, it will turn out useful in practice to have a ``{\em complete}'' decomposition of the flow polynomial, in the sense that there are no equalities among eigenvalues (except for what is accounted for in the multiplicities $\alpha_{\ell,\lambda}$).
-This reason motivates a deeper study of the eigenvalue structure of the transfer matrix $\widehat{\sf T}_{L}$.